Blah029/Python/README.md

 # Python
-A couple of modules with some useful functions
+A couple of modules with some useful functions, and other python code,

 - modules
   - myMath </br>